 Six Senses Fiji is on tropical Malolo Island, part of Fiji’s Mamanuca archipelago.

 Nadi International Airport is 20km away; from there, you’ll catch a ride to the marina and a boat to Six Senses Fiji.
+Private ground transfers to the marina cost FJ $100 each way for up to three adults, FJ $140 each way for four to seven adults and from FJ $240 each way for a minibus that seats up to 22.
+There’s an additional charge if you’re toting surfboards.
 Contact our Smith24 team to arrange flights and transfers.

 The speedboat journey from Denarau Marina on the mainland takes 35 minutes.
-Shared speedboat transfer prices cost FJ$200 each way for adults and FJ$100 each way for under-12s; transfers are free for under-twos.
-You can shave 25 minutes off your travel time by arranging a chopper transfer instead; contact our Smith24 team to make arrangements.
+Shared speedboat transfer prices cost FJ$220 each way for adults and FJ$110 each way for under-12s; transfers are free for under-twos.
+A private speedboat transfer can be arranged (for a maximum of 14 people) for FJ $1300 each way.
+You can shave 25 minutes off your travel time by arranging a chopper transfer instead – shared helicopter transfers start from $620 each way per adult and $450 each way for under-12s; contact our Smith24 team to make arrangements.

 Worth getting out of bed for